 Top Speed: 160 mph

 Propeller Configuration: Four sets of two fan-propellors, carbon fiber body used as a lift surface

 Autonomy Level: Semi-autonomous with eventual full-autonomy

 Vertical take-off and landing: The Zero lifts into the air using 8 vertical rotors.
 Its coin-like structure allows for minimal drag during vertical mode take-off mode.

 Fixed wing flight: From vertical take-off mode, the entirety of the Zero rotates into a horizontal postion so that its body may be used as a wing for fixed-wing flight.

-Regulation: Although Zeva has not announced any work with regulators yet, it will be building a prototype for the GoFly competition sponsored by Boeing in October of 2019.
-The GoFly Competition may help Zeva take the next steps in identifying what will be necessary for airworthiness certification.
+Regulation: Although Zeva has not announced any work with regulators yet, it did build a prototype for the GoFly competition sponsored by Boeing in 2019.

-Funding: Zeva is seeking about $1.5 million in funding and is currently sponsored by the ANSYS Startup Program.
+Funding: Zeva is currently sponsored by the ANSYS Startup Program.

 Our Take on Zeva

-Although the Zeva Zero is still currently working on its prototype, its design differentiates it from most other eVTOLs on the market.
-Most unique is its small size; according to Zeva two Zeros can fit in a single car garage bay.
-Also important to note is its SkyDock system, which, unlike other eVTOL designs, completely eliminates the need for 'last mile' transportation.
-However, the uniqueness of the Zeva's design may also make airworthiness certification more of a challenge than for other eVTOLs that may be more similar to helicopters or airplanes.
-Ultimately, Zeva has a smart design, but the integration of its technology may take some time.
+Although the Zeva Zero is currently still working on its full-scale prototype, its design highly differentiates it from most other eVTOLs on the market.
+The aircraft's body itself doubles as a lift surface, which reduces drag problems that other aircraft may have.
+Also unique is Zeva's SkyDock system, which eliminates the need for 'last mile' transportation; as well as the aircraft's small size; Zeva claims that two Zeros can fit in a traditional car garage.
+However, the uniqueness of the Zeva's design may also make airworthiness certification more of a challenge than for other eVTOLs that may be more similar to traditional helicopters or airplanes.
+Ultimately, Zeva has a very innovative design, but the integration of its technology may take some time.